RobustSpring: Benchmarking Robustness to Image Corruptions for Optical Flow, Scene Flow and Stereo: Results

 \para{Subsampling} We evaluate RobustSpring's strict data subsampling by comparing to results on the full test set.
 As shown in~\cref{tab:subsampling}, our subsampling strategy produces results that are nearly identical to those that include all pixels in the robustness calculation.
 We observe the largest discrepancy for Spring's original subsampling, because it includes a handful of full-resolution Hero-frames.
 If those frames are also subsampled (Spring*), results align with the full dataset.
 Overall, our stricter subsampling to 0.05\% of all data is not only data efficient but also exact.

-\para{Metric Ranking} To explore how ranking strategies influences the optical-flow robustness order, we contrast our three summarization strategies: Average, Median, and Schulze, \cf \cref{sec:schulze}.
+\para{Metric Ranking} To explore how ranking strategies influence the optical-flow robustness order, we contrast our three summarization strategies: Average, Median, and Schulze (\emph{cf.\ }App.~\ref{sec:schulze}).
 The rankings in~\cref{tab:ranking} notably differ across strategies.
 The Average differs most from the other rankings.
-For example, it ranks GMFlow 1st, which is only 4th on Median and Schulze, suggesting a good performance across corruptions without excessive outliers but no top performance on most corruptions.
+For example, it ranks GMFlow 2nd, which is only 5th on Median and Schulze, suggesting a good performance across corruptions without excessive outliers but no top performance on most corruptions.
 Interestingly, Median and Schulze rankings are more aligned.
 As Schulze's ranking involves complex comparisons of per-corruption rankings and must be globally recomputed for new models, the Median ranking is a cheap approximation to it.
 The ranking strategy has significant implications for selecting robust models.
-No model is optimal across rankings, and the rankings accentuate different aspects: overall performance, outlier robustness, or balanced performance in pairwise comparisons.
+While SEA-RAFT is optimal across rankings, the rankings accentuate different aspects: overall performance, outlier robustness, or balanced performance in pairwise comparisons.
 Hence, RobustSpring reports them all.